LukasFrankenQ/district-control/docs/source/index.rst

    def make_small_network():
        ...

-Next, we set up the overall timeframe of control and define the horizon
+Next, we set up the overall timeframe of control and define the horizon.

 .. code-block:: python